 OUT-OF-STATE DRIVER'S LICENSE NUMBER - If the driver’s license at the time of the incident was issued by another State, www.DMV.org will provide you with a listing of Driver’s License Offices for all states.
-It is the client’s responsibility to obtain the Lifetime Driving Record in more than enough time for the evaluation appointment.
+It is the client’s responsibility to obtain the Lifetime Driving Record at time of registration.
 The Driving Record must be an official DHSMV-based printout, less than 30 days old, and reflect the lifetime record.

 The Department of Highway Safety & Motor Vehicles Administrative Rules allows the DUI Program to: